kqf/modelinhos/README.rst

    ``modelinhos.evaluation.mean_average_precision`` returns the full PR tables; ``trainings/evaluate-ssd-misc.py`` shows the flow -- plot the PR curves, choose the operating threshold, then inspect per-image FP/FN at that threshold to find the failures.
+Every entry point takes a ``resolution=(h, w)`` and scales ground truth and predictions to it alike: the mAP backend computes VOC-style IoU with the inclusive ``+1`` pixel convention, so it needs a pixel space, and the numbers depend (weakly, ~1/object_size) on which one -- pin it to the deploy resolution.

 5. **Export.** ``restore(checkpoint)`` is the strict loader for evaluation and export (any key or shape drift raises -- the